 Yet in many cases, deep industrial process efficiency opportunities remain untapped.
 For example, replacing long, thin, crooked pipes and ducts with their fat, short, straight counterparts reduces friction by 80%-90%.
-As fans and pumps use approximately one-fifth of the world's electricity, design for higher efficiency could save, in this application, half the world's coal-fired electricity, with paybacks typically under a year in retrofits and instant in new builds.
+As fans and pumps use approximately onequarter of the world's electricity, design for higher efficiency could save, in this application, one-fifth of the world's electricity-equivalent to about half of all coal-fired electricity.
+Associated paybacks would be realized in under a year in retrofits and instantly in new builds.74

 These opportunities are not limited to upstream industry.
 End-use efficiency in aviation and freight are largely untapped although well known.
 Doubled truck efficiency has already been demonstrated in existing vehicles with retrofitted streamlining and better driving.
 Boeing, NASA, Massachusetts Institute of Technology, and others designed three to five times more efficient, economically promising airplanes over a decade ago.
-Technologies in both industries keep improving, yet risk-adverse makers and buyers can cut gains significantly each generation.
-Increasing risk tolerance, alongside improved consumer pull where fleet turnover is predictable, can make integration of new components and clean fuels cost competitive without sacrificing performance.
+Technologies in both industries keep improving, yet risk-averse makers and buyers can cut gains significantly each generation.
+Increasing risk tolerance, alongside improved consumer pull where fleet turnover is predictable, can make integration of new components and clean fuels cost-competitive without sacrificing performance.